How to get customers excited about a new product launch

 Take all the support you can get

-You won’t have single-handedly created your product, especially if you’ve taken up the support of one or more of our great funding programmes, so don’t stop using the support and contacts you’ve built up.
+You won’t have single-handedly created your product, so don’t stop using the support and contacts you’ve built up.
 Collaborate with other complimentary businesses in your marketing, get feedback and testimonials from your customers, and offer to speak at networking events to spread the word about your launch.

-Getting customers about your new product will take time and effort.
-But, by creating an air of exclusivity or intrigue, getting others to spread the word for you, and making an event out of your launch, you’ll find your sales will soar when the product hits the shelves.
+Getting customers excited about your new product will take time and effort.
+However, by creating an air of exclusivity or intrigue, getting others to spread the word for you, and making an event out of your launch, you’ll find your sales will soar when the product hits the shelves.